tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/操作指南/协作与互动/屏幕分享时共享电脑声音_intl_en.md

 **Windows/macOS**

-1. When selecting the content to be shared, select **Share PC audio at the same time** in the bottom-left corner of the window to share the audio from your PC with other attendees while sharing the screen;
+1. When selecting the content to be shared, select **Share PC audio at the same time** in the bottom-left corner of the window to share the audio from your PC with other attendees while sharing the screen.

-2. If you only want to share the audio from your PC, please select **Only PC audio** .
+2. If you only want to share the audio from your PC, please select **Only PC audio**.